Stocks / Indices

-The National Association of Securities Dealers Automated Quotations (NASDAQ) is the world’s second-largest stock exchange by market cap after the NYSE and the first to trade online.
+The National Association of Securities Dealers Automated Quotations (NASDAQ) is the world’s second-largest stock exchange by A location or entity where people and entities can negotiate and trade assets of value. cap after the NYSE and the first to trade online.

 It is also the author of the NASDAQ composite – a stock market index of securities offered on the NASDAQ exchange.

 The main focus of the NASDAQ includes stocks related to the research, development or distribution of technology-centred goods and services.